 There are two types of power shower to look at.
-Firtsly and probably the easiest is the all-in-one type.
-Secondly there is the separate type which may have a single or double pump.
+Firstly and probably the easiest is the all-in-one type.
+Secondly, there is a separate type which may have a single or double pump.

 Power showers are pump assisted to provide uniform pressure and adequate flow.
 They are only suitable where the cold comes from a storage cistern and the hot from a hot water cylinder.

 Hot and cold water supply